 Whether you are a seasoned investor, or this is the first commercial property you are selling – great care and consideration must be taken to ensure you are keeping in line with legal obligations and duties at all times.

 A commercial property by definition is any type of building, the location of which is used to conduct business activities.
-This is very broad definition, and it can take many different forms, from small sunbed shops, to large warehouses or industrial plants.
+This is a very broad definition, and it can take many different forms, from small sunbed shops to large warehouses or industrial plants.

-Make sure that the property is presentable and in a good condition.
+Make sure that the property is presentable and in good condition.
 If repairs or improvements need to be done, it is worthwhile investing in them to make the property as attractive as possible to any potential buyers.
-This can include removing clutter, large furniture or removing any business branding, so that the new potential buyer can visualise their business in the property.
+This can include removing clutter, and large furniture or removing any business branding so that the new potential buyer can visualise their business in the property.

 Getting the property valued is one of the most important steps in selling your commercial property.
 It is the point around which you can base all future negotiations on.
 The valuation will take into account: the property's current classed use, any repairs or improvements that need doing to the property, any current income yield from tenants and more.

-You solicitors will obtain the title deeds and plan of your property from the Land Registry, to ascertain the legal title of it.
-They will also ask you provide the following documents:
+Your solicitor will obtain the title deeds and plan of your property from the Land Registry, to ascertain the legal title of it.
+They will also ask you to provide the following documents:

 Choosing the right method to sell is paramount when selling your commercial property.
 Commercial investors and business owners don’t go to the open market when selling or buying their commercial premises.
 They have business connections or alternatively go to auctions, where they know buyers are serious and the process is quicker.